whitegreen/Dalsoo-Bin-Packing/README.md

 Too many points (e.g. a local detail contains dozens of points) slows down the algorithm.
 Avoid using too many points for a smooth curve.
 One might use *segment_max_length* to let the algorithm create more points on a long straight edge of a polygon, if the polygon has very few points or the edge is very long.

-**d**.
-The algorithm handles the "reference point" of a polygon internally, however, it is better to avoid the coordinates of points too far away from the origin.

 ## 2. Choose an algorithm